charliecalvert/CloudNotes/Assignments/MongooseSignIn.md

 ##Turn it in

 Submit four screen shots as PNG attachments.
-Each screen shot except the last should contain your first and last names.
 Model your screen shots after the four images found in this assignment.
+Instead of the logged in image, take one of the bash shell showing serializing and deserializing of the user.
+(Just convince me you got it to work....)

 Also check in your code in **Week10-MongooseSignIn** or some similar name beginning with **Week10**.
 If there might be any question at all as to where I would find your code, please include the folder name when you submit the assignment.